 FORCE advocates for families facing hereditary breast and ovarian cancer in areas such as access to care, research funding, insurance, and privacy.

 The Preserving Employee Wellness Programs Act, H.R.
-1313, was recently introduced in the U.S. House of Representatives.
+1313, was introduced in the U.S. House of Representatives in early 2017.
 This bill would allow employer-sponsored workplace wellness programs to collect information from the employee about a genetic predisposition to, or existing disease, without violating the Genetic Information Nondiscrimination Act (GINA) or the Americans with Disabilities Act (ADA).
 FORCE and numerous other patient advocacy organizations vehemently oppose this measure and mobilized to fight the legislation.
-On March 7th, a letter expressing our grave concerns was sent to the House Committee on Education and the Workforce.
+On March 7, 2017, a letter expressing our grave concerns was sent to the House Committee on Education and the Workforce.
 The following day, the measure was approved by the committee with votes divided along party lines—22 Republicans in support and 17 Democrats opposed.

 Under H.R.
 1313, none of the protections for health and genetic information provided by GINA or ADA would apply to a workplace wellness program as long as the program complies with very limited requirements.
 As a result, employers could mandate that employees undergo health screenings and/or genetic testing—or be faced with potentially thousands of dollars in penalties in the form of higher health insurance premiums.
 If an employer has a wellness program but does not sponsor health insurance, the employer could dock the paychecks of workers who refuse to participate.
 These financial penalties amount to coercion as many Americans cannot afford higher health insurance premiums or reduced pay.